by Jean Tessier

 Let's actually do something with our mocks.
 Here is a simple Cache

-additional processing around its interactions with the underlying storage.
+would do additional processing around its interactions with the underlying

 We will write tests for Cache